 To prevent property damage and employee injury, it’s important that your business outlines a clear policy to promote hot work safety.
 Generally, it’s best to perform hot work during normal business operations.

 In terms of where the hot work occurs, here are a few key safety tips to keep in mind:

-- Seamless, sealed, non-combustible walls and floors will help prevent sparks from escaping the hot work area.
+- Install seamless, sealed, non-combustible walls and floors to help prevent sparks from escaping the hot work area.

-- Always keep a serviced fire extinguisher handy and train staff to properly use it.
+- Keep a serviced fire extinguisher nearby and train staff to properly use it.

 - Keep flammable liquids and combustibles at least 11 meters (35 feet) from the hot work area.

 - Use thermal barriers to protect flammable liquids and combustibles that can’t be removed.

 - Sweep the surrounding area before performing hot work.

 - Install welding curtains, screens and an exhaust system, if necessary.